irvinecubesat/irvine-01-sw/README.md

 The first time you run the all or all-arm build, it will download and install the toolchain.

-You can do all your programming in the irvine-01-sw project without building the buildroot project, which builds the image to upload to the cubesat.
-The buildroot project should be available on the computer connected directly to the board.

-Before proceeding to the next step to build the buildroot project, generate keys for buildroot.
+Now, generate encryption keys for yourself.
 Inside the irvine-01-sw project, type:
 ```
 make genKeys
 ```
 This should generate keys in `~/.ssh/`  Send the `.cert` file to the system admin.
-Do not send the .key file which you should keep secure.
+* Do not send the .key file which you should keep secure. *

 Once he has updated the configuration with your certificate, type the following in the irvine-01-sw project:
 ```